YJAJ/YJAJ.github.io/blog/_posts/2018-10-14-traveling-salesperson-problem.markdown

 ## Results

-With the aforementeiond specific implementation, a greater variety of TSPs was run with the parameters of:
+With the aforementioned specific implementation, a greater variety of TSPs was run with the parameters of:
 1. Mixed initialisation strategy;
 2. Crossover strategy composed of half simple and half edge recombination;
 3. Mutation threshold rate of 0.6;